stringham/move-ts/README.md

 Supports moving typescript files and updating relative imports within the workspace.

 ## Features
-Moves TypeScript files and folers containing TypeScript and updates their relative import paths.
+Moves TypeScript files and folders containing TypeScript and updates their relative import paths.

 ## How to use